 Because the iPad cannot offer sufficient power for the AG03, you are going to need a USB 5V power adapter to get the unit started.
 Or you can simply plug the extra USB port into a power source for mobile usage.

 - No MIDI input and output

 Although the Yamaha AG06 may seem like a compact audio interface, it sports a pair of XLR/Combi microphone inputs on its surface alongside two additional stereo inputs.
 But it doesn’t come with features such as pan pots, EQ controls, and power supply.
-The reason behind this is that this unit is not essentially a mixer and instead it is more like a bus-powered interface with some extra mixing and monitoring options.
+The reason is this unit is not a mixer instead it is more like a bus-powered interface with some extra mixing and monitoring options.

 The audio spec features 24-bit, 192 kHz recording while playback features a loopback facility.